 Molly steps forward and tells him to stop, which he immediately does.
 Molly runs up and hugs Entei while pleading for him to stop the fighting.
 Entei looks gently at Molly and removes his foot from Charizard’s neck.

-Brock and the others then praise Molly for her wise choice.
+Brock and the others praise Molly for her wise choice.

 Brock: “A big part of battling, is knowing when to stop.”
-We interrupt this movie for deja vu from the first movie.
+We interrupt this movie for deja vu from the first movie, and kinda from way back in the Boulder Badge episode, really.

 And now back to our feature presentation.